Local Linear Convergence of the Alternating Direction Method of Multipliers for Semidefinite Programming under Strict Complementarity: Numerical Experiments

 which implies the failure of primal nondegeneracy.
 Similarly, dual nondegeneracy holds numerically.
 From \cref{lem:conv-nnd-blk}, the sequence $\normF{\HOk}$ converges R-linearly with rate $\normop{\Madmm - \pfm} = 0.984$.
 As expected, the numerical rate from \cref{fig:exp:rate} is also $0.984$, which suggests the tightness of our theory.
 More interestingly, the numerical rate of $\normF{\HOk}$ and that of $\normF{\Hk}$ are exactly the same in this example. \end{enumerate}

-\subsection{Failure Cases}
+\subsection{\rebuttal{``Failure''} Cases}

 In \cref{fig:failure}, we report some SDP instances for which ADMM fails to achieve $\rmax \leq 10^{-10}$ within the stated budget and no clear linear convergence is observed.
-A common feature in these instances is that the values $\lammin{\abs{\Zs}}$ tend to be small (\eg $10^{-4} \sim 10^{-9}$), yet not exactly zero (compared to QS and BQP cases where $\lammin{\abs{\Zs}} < 10^{-14}$).
-The near failure of strict complementarity may qualitatively explain the lack of linear convergence.
-Recall from \cref{thm:eb-intro-thm} that the refined error bound holds for ``small'' perturbation $\|\H\|_2 \leq C_{\mathrm{EB}}$, which is proportional to $\min\{\lam{r}, -\lam{r+1}\}$; see \eqref{eq:error-bound:Cf}.
-Consequently, a small $\lammin{\abs{\Zs}} = \min\{\lam{r}, -\lam{r+1}\}$ enforces a tiny perturbation radius $C_{\mathrm{EB}}$.
-So, linear convergence of ADMM, if exists, must occur at a very late stage.
-This observation also aligns with the recent findings in first-order methods for LP~\cite{lu2024mp-geometry-pdhg-lp}.
+A common feature in these instances is that the values $\lammin{\abs{\Zs}}$ tend to be small (\eg $10^{-4} \sim 10^{-9}$), yet not exactly zero (compared to QS and BQP cases where $\lammin{\abs{\Zs}} < 10^{-14}$). \rebuttal{ There are two possible explanations for the observed slow convergence: (\romannumeral1) ADMM has already entered the linear-convergence regime, but the rate is close to $1$, so the method essentially stalls; or (\romannumeral2) the local linear-convergence regime of ADMM, if it exists, has not yet emerged.
+We conjecture that much of the observed slow convergence falls into case (\romannumeral2).
+Indeed, \cref{thm:eb-intro-thm} shows that the refined error bound holds only for sufficiently small perturbations satisfying $\|\H\|_2 \leq C_{\mathrm{EB}}$, where $C_{\mathrm{EB}}$ is proportional to $\min\{\lam{r}, -\lam{r+1}\}$; see \eqref{eq:error-bound:Cf}.
+Hence, when $\lammin{\abs{\Zs}} = \min\{\lam{r}, -\lam{r+1}\}$ is small, the admissible perturbation radius $C_{\mathrm{EB}}$ is also small, so any eventual linear convergence of ADMM may appear only at a very late stage.
+This interpretation is also consistent with recent observations for first-order methods for LP~\cite{lu2024mp-geometry-pdhg-lp}.
+At present, however, we do not have a rigorous theoretical proof of this conjecture. }